-As defined in the 1940 Act, the investment is deemed to be a "controlled attiliated person" of the Company obecause the Company owns, either directly or indirectly, 25% or more of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company.
+As defined in the 1940 Act, the investment is deemed to be a "controlled affiliated person" of the Company because the Company owns, either directly or indirectly, 25% or more of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company.

 (+) Represents the actual interest rate for partially or fully funded debt in effect as of the reporting date.
 Variable rate loans bear interest at a rate that may be determined by the larger of the floor of the reference to either LIBOR ("L"), SOFR, or alternate base rate (unless otherwise noted) at the borrower's option, which reset periodically based on the terms of the credit agreement.
 L loans are typically indexed to 6 month, 3 month, or 1 month L rates.
-SOFR loans are typically indexed to 6 month, 3 month, and 1 month SOFR are 4.78%, 4.59% and 4.36%, respectively.
-As of December 31, 2022, rates for the 6 month, 3 month, and 1 month SOFR are 4.78%, 4.59% and 4.36%, respectively.
+SOFR loans are typically indexed to 6 month, 3 month, or 1 month L rates.
+SOFR loans are typically indexed to 6 month, 3 month, and 1 month L are 5.14%, 4.77% and 4.39%, respectively.
+For investments with multiple reference rates or alternate base rates, the interest rate in effect at December 31, 2022, rates for the 6 month, 3 month, and 1 month SOFR are 4.78%, 4.59% and 4.36%, respectively.
+For investments with multiple reference rates or alternate base rates, the interest rate in effect at December 31, 2022.

-(++) Par amount is presented for debt investments, while the number of shares or units owned is presented for equity investments amount is presented for deot investments, while the number of snares or units owned is presented for equity investments.
+(++) Par amount is presented for debt investments, while the number of shares or units owned is presented for equity investments.

-All investments valued using unobservable inputs (Level) 3), unless otherwise noted.
+All investments valued using unobservable inputs (Level 3), unless otherwise noted.

-The fair value of each of the Company's investments is determined in good faith using significant unobservable inputs by the Adviser in its role as "valuation designee" in accordance with Rule 2a-5 under the 1940 Act, pursuant to valuation policies and procedures that have been approved by the Company's board of directors (the "Board").
+The fair value of each of the Company's investments is determined in good faith using significant unobservable inputs by the Adviser in its role as "valuation designee" in accordance with Rule 2a-5 under the 1940 Act, pursuant to valuation policies and procedures that have been approved by the Co